typography-interaction-2526/typography-interaction-2526.github.io/content/topic/html/index.md

 	The `width` and `height` attributes of `<img>` provide size information for images.

-	Not required, but helps prevent layout “sloshing” as images load. <!-- .secondary -->
+	Not required, but helps prevent layout “sloshing” as images load. <!-- .note -->

-- #### Alternate Text
+- **Alternate Text**

 	```html
 	<img src="example.jpg" alt="A description of the image.">